xubury/walrus/README.md

 -   Newer version of `wasi-libc` requires more implementation of `syscall` function, using the older one is fine.
 -   Currently, the `printf` is broken, I think there's something wrong with heap memory, or `ReadHeapString` and `fd_write`.
 -   `printf` bug is fixed now, I was using linux version of wasi-sdk smh..
+-   Can't define `main` as entry, don't know why.
+Probably linker flags is incorrect.
+Using `wasm_main` as substitute for now.